-- 1. Route the ATC power cable and the USB cable toward the rear of the machine and out of one of the enclosure knockouts. - 2.
+- Route the ATC power cable and the USB cable toward the rear of the machine and out of one of the enclosure knockouts. - 2.
 Put the USB cable in the access hole in the rear of the stand toward the controller. - 3.
 Put the USB cable into an open USB port on the PathPilot controller.

 IMPORTANT!
-Do not connect the ATC USB
+Do not connect the ATC USB cable to a USB hub.
+Make the connection

-directly to the PathPilot controller itself.
-If you don't have any free USB ports on the controller, connect a different accessory to a USB hub.

-4. Connect the ATC power cable to the ATC Power connector on the side of the electrical cabinet (below the Enclosure Lights Power connectors).
+- directly to the PathPilot controller itself.
+If you don't have any free USB ports on the controller, connect a different accessory to a USB hub. - Connect the ATC power cable to the ATC Power connector on the side of the electrical cabinet (below the Enclosure Lights Power connectors).